Americano

 "How is this different from regular drip coffee?"

-Drip coffee is brewed slowly as water passes through grounds and a filter.
-An americano starts with espresso, which is brewed quickly under pressure, then diluted with water.
-Both are black coffee, but americanos often taste richer and slightly heavier.
+Drip coffee is brewed slowly through a filter.
+An americano is made by diluting espresso with hot water.
+Both are black coffee, but they’re built differently—americanos often taste more rounded, while drip coffee feels lighter and clearer.

 "What's the difference between an americano and a long black?"